ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-dualregion-overview.md

 * AD/DNS/NTP - HA VMs in both regions.
 Each region is a separate forest.
 * Veeam - A single Veeam Backup & Replication instance with a bare metal server in each region.
 The management components are located in the recovery region.
 Backup and file copies are used to provide off-site copies.
 Veeam replication is used to provide replicas of the vROps analytic cluster.
 * Key Management Interoperability Protocol for VMware Service (KMIP) - An HA KMIP instance in each region.
-* Hyper Protect Crypto Services (HPCS) - A HA HPCS instance in each region.
+* Hyper Protect Crypto Services (HPCS) - An HA HPCS instance in each region.

 ## Related links
 {: #vrw-dualregion-overview-related}